ckakiti/Novelty_analysis_KA/Docs/Training_a_new_network.md

 cd pose-tensorflow/models/pretrained
 ./download.sh
 ```
-If you want to train your network based on an already existing dataset on your machine:
+If you want to train your network based on an already existing dataset on your machine, you need to edit the `pose_cfg.yaml` file for the new (not yet trained) network:
 ```
 cd /home/alex/Programs/DeepLabCut_new/DeepLabCut/Generating_a_Training_Set
 cd NETWORKNAMEDATE-trainset95shuffle1